redsh4de/monero-site/src/content/moneropedia/en/smartmining.md

 ---
-summary: 'a process of having a throttled miner mine when it otherwise does not cause drawbacks'
+summary: "a process of having a throttled miner mine when it otherwise does not cause drawbacks"
 title: Smart Mining
 terms: ["smart-mining"]
 ---